Château du Clos Lucé – Da Vinci’s French Castle

 You may spot La Table du Moulin which is a snack bar near the water mill, or perhaps you want a gourmet French meal with recipes dating back to the Renaissance.
 The L’Auberge du Prieure uses all produce grown in Da Vinci’s gardens and the recipes may well have been some of Leonardo’s favourites.

-You will find da Vinci’s grave at St. Hubert Chapel on the grounds of the Chateau Amboise.
+You will find da Vinci’s grave at the Chapel of Saint Hubert within the grounds of the Chateau Amboise.

 Where is Amboise?